josewerlich/Tupiniquin-Robot/README.md

 - You provide a string of movement commands.
 - The rover explores based on the commands and returns its final location.
 - There are two rovers, so you first inform the position of the first one, and after for the second rover.
+- The point position is based on N - North, S - South, E - East and W - West.
 ---

 ## Demo